 Load a barbell on one side and put the empty end in the corner, just as if you’re going to perform old-school T-bar rows.
 Facing the bar, lift up and hold it in front of you with your fingers interlocked.
 The bar should be about 45 degrees from the floor.
 Keep your back and arms straight, and your knees bent.

 Remaining upright and keeping your arms straight, inhale and turn the weight to one side while holding your breath.
 Don’t lean over or away from the bar.
 Pivot on your toes at the same time to avoid shearing force on your knees.

 Reverse the movement by tightening up your midsection and rotating your hips.
 Don’t lift with your arms and shoulders, and don’t exhale until you reach the top of the lift.

-These are classic full-body exercises, but Pavel likes them because they train the obliques and the quadrotus lumborum (deep muscles on the sides of the lower spine which are very important for back health and injury prevention).
+el likes them because they train the obliques and the quadrotus lumborum (deep muscles on the sides of the lower spine which are very important for back health and injury prevention).
 And another plus, Russian babes really dig a well-developed quadrotus lumborum!

 Stand beside a loaded Olympic barbell.
 Bend down and pick it up with one arm.
 There you go.
 Okay, it’s a bit more complicated than that, but you get the idea.

 Most rules of good deadlift form apply to the one-armed version, as well.
 Just remember to raise your body evenly.
 Pavel recommends that you think of the movement as “pushing away from the floor” rather than just yanking up the bar.
 Also, don’t think of lowering the bar — just sit back and let the weight take care of itself.